gvikei/gvikei.github.io/_posts/2017-09-17-Third-Week.md

 Most of what I did this week boils down to three things: talking to companies, doing interviews and working on the Collatz project.

 On **Monday**, I talked to a company that I've been exchanging emails with.
-**Tuesday** I had a follow-up phone interview with a company that I was referred to and later went to Bloomberg's tech talk. **Wednesday**, I had another on-campus interview that I heard good news from later in the evening, and also went to Dropbox's interview workshop. **Thursday morning**, I went to the Friends of Computer Science (FoCS)'s Career Brunch, which is an exclusive event for a small group of students within the CS department to network with partnering companies.
-I was so happy to see my favorite TA there again, especially when he was recruiting for a company that I'm interviewing with. **Thursday evening** was the College of Natural Science's Career Fair, which cost me 5 hours and a lot of energy, but I'm not complaining since I've got the interviews that I wanted in return.
-After the Career Fair, I went straight to the CS lab to work on Collatz since it was also due on that day. **Friday** was a bit more relaxing.
+**Tuesday** I interviewed with a company that I was referred to and later went to the Bloomberg's tech talk. **Wednesday**, I had another on-campus interview which I heard good news later from, and I also went to Dropbox's interview workshop in the evening.

+**Thursday morning**, I attended to the Friends of Computer Science (FoCS)'s Career Brunch, which is an exclusive event for a small group of students within the CS department to network with partnering companies.
+I was so happy to see my CS429 TA there again, especially when he was recruiting for a company that I'm very interested in. **Thursday evening** was the College of Natural Science's Career Fair.
+This event cost me 5 hours and a lot of energy, but I'm not complaining since I've got the interviews that I wanted in return.
+After the Career Fair, I went straight to the CS lab to work on Collatz since it was also due on that day.

+**Friday** was a bit more relaxing.
 Apart from class, I attended Quora's then Uber's tech talks and learned a lot cool new things.
 I also visited my doctor to do a quick check-up on a chronic illness that I have that evening.

 What's in my way?